 Obama tells Democrats how to win midterms in first White House return in five years

-The former president was on hand to commemorate the anniversary of the Affordable Care Act’s passage.
+The former president was on hand to commemorate the anniversary of the Affordable Care Act’s passage

-Former president Barack Obama had a simple message for Democrats who worry about losing their majority in the 2022 midterm elections:
+Former president Barack Obama had a simple message for Democrats who worry about losing their majority in the 2022 midterm elections.

-“We got a story to tell, just got to tell it,” he said in response to NBC News’s Peter Alexander.
+“We got a story to tell, just got to tell it,” he said in response to NBC News’ Peter Alexander.

-The former president received a standing ovation as he returned to the White House for the first time since leaving the Oval Office in 2017 to on hand to commemorate the 12th anniversary of the passage of his signature health care law, the Affordable Care Act, which received the moniker Obamacare in the press.
+The former president received a standing ovation as he returned to the White House for the first time since leaving the Oval Office in 2017 to commemorate the 12th anniversary of the passage of his signature health care law, the Affordable Care Act, which received the moniker Obamacare in the press.

 Mr Obama has kept a mostly low profile but his return to the White House after not returning during Donald Trump’s presidency felt like a reunion from when Mr Obama occupied the White House in very similar political circumstances as President Joe Biden.